Owaisraza12123/Owaisraza12123/README.md

 ### 🚀 About Me

-- 🔭 **Currently Working On:** Building my portfolio website and exploring backend development with REST API and Firebase.
 - 🌱 **Currently Learning:** Python and diving deeper into various programming languages.
 - 👯 **Looking to Collaborate On:** Open-source projects, hackathons, and any exciting tech innovations.
 - 🤔 **Ask Me About:** Python, AI/ML, tech trends, and gaming.